edf-re/powerflex_logging_utilities_py/README.md

-# powerflex_logging_utilities_py
+# powerflex-logging-utilities

-Helpful code for logging in Python
+Helpful code for logging in Python by PowerFlex.

 # Sample usage